Anita-91/Phonepe_Pulse_Data_Visualization/README.md

 ## Phonepe Pulse:
 PhonePe Pulse is a feature offered by the Indian digital payments platform called PhonePe.
 PhonePe Pulse provides users with insights and trends related to their digital transactions and usage patterns on the PhonePe app.
 It offers personalized analytics, including spending patterns, transaction history, and popular merchants among PhonePe users.
 This feature aims to help users track their expenses, understand their financial behavior, and make informed decisions.

 ## Phonepe Pulse Data Visualisation:
-Data visualization refers to the **graphical representation of data** using charts, graphs, and other visual elements to facilitate understanding and analysis
+Data visualization refers to the graphical representation of data using charts, graphs, and other visual elements to facilitate understanding and analysis

-These visualizations are designed to present information in a **visually appealing and easily digestible format**, enabling users to quickly grasp trends, patterns, and insights from their transaction history.
+These visualizations are designed to present information in a visually appealing and easily digestible format, enabling users to quickly grasp trends, patterns, and insights from their transaction history.

 ## Problem Statement:
 The Phonepe pulse Github repository contains a large amount of data related to